Initial analysis of the impact of the Ukrainian power grid synchronization with Continental Europe: Statistics of power system frequency data

 \subsection{Elementary statistic characterization}

-As a first, straight-forward analysis, we compare the statistics of the grid frequency $f(t)$ in the Continental European synchronous area two weeks prior and post the synchronization of Ukraine and Moldova on the 16\textsuperscript{th} of March, see Fig.~\ref{fig:1}.
+As a first, straight-forward analysis, we compare the statistics of the grid frequency $f(t)$ in the Continental European synchronous area four weeks prior and post the synchronization of Ukraine and Moldova on the 16\textsuperscript{th} of March, see Fig.~\ref{fig:1}.
 The probability density of $f(t)$ shows a characteristic double peak.
 This is due to a deadband in the FCR control law, where no control power is applied if the frequency remains within an interval of $[-10,+10] \, \si{mHz}$ around the set frequency of $50 \, \si{Hz}$.
 The PDF decays approximately exponentially for deviations far away from the set frequency (in the tails of the distribution).

-The comparison of the time periods before and after the 16\textsuperscript{th} of March shows only small differences.
-The likelihood of remaining in the deadband as well as the likelihood to observe some very large or small deviations have slightly increased, while the likelihood of most other deviations from the set frequency have decreased.
-Hence, the are no signs for an overall decrease of frequency stability.
-Further data is needed to make definite statements regarding the probability of extreme events at the tails of the distribution.
+The comparison of the time periods before and after the 16\textsuperscript{th} of March shows only very small differences.
+Overall, the are no signs for a general decrease of frequency stability.
+Further data are needed to make definite statements regarding the probability of extreme events at the tails of the distribution.

 In addition, we analyze the increments of the frequency